salemove/freddy/README.md

     * Primary use case is in tests to not leave dangling destinations.
 It deletes the destination even if there are responders for the same destination in other parts of the system.
 Use with caution in production code.

+#### Notes about concurrency

+The underlying bunny implementation uses 1 responder thread by default.
+This means that if there is a time-consuming process or a sleep call in a responder then other responders will not receive messages concurrently.

+This is especially devious when using `deliver_with_response` in a responder because `deliver_with_response` creates a new anonymous responder which will not receive the response if the parent responder uses a sleep call.

+To resolve this problem *freddy* uses 4 responder threads by default (configurable by `responder_thread_count`).
+Note that this means that ordered message processing is not guaranteed by default.
+Read more from <http://rubybunny.info/articles/concurrency.html>.

 ***

 ### Node.js